-What do you do with all the gift wrapping paper that comes with presents?
+Here is a Kite craft that you cab make by upcycling the gift wrapping paper that came with presents.
 Don’t you just hate throwing away all that prettiness?

-I always store them to reuse.
+I always store gift wrap to reuse later.
 You know how kids love the boxes more than what it holds?
 That holds true for the covers and bags too!
-Children love gift wrap.
+My children love gift wrap.
 May it be paper or plastic, it is fun to decorate and even more fun to crinkle it to make noise!

-We have used it in a variety of ways over the years like crafting and reusing to wrap smaller gifts.
-I’ve even used it to make an origami box to hold gifts but with little creative kids in my house, I am always looking for more ways my children can use these to learn or play.
+We have use it in a variety of ways like kids craft or reusing to wrap smaller gifts.
+I’ve even used it to make an origami box.
+With kids in the house, we are always discovering more ways in which to use these to learn or play.

 As part of a monthly challenge, I’ve joined a group of bloggers this year to play around with recyclable and reusable materials.
 We are calling it Project Recycle.
 Every month we choose a material and then we play around with our children to make crafts or do activities involving the chosen material.
 This month, we are using Gift Wrap.
 I’ve included the links below of what others have made using it but here is what we did.

 Kite Craft Using Gift Wrap and Paper Punches

 January is Kite season in India, so we chose this theme.

 My children have been crazy about my flower punch set that I got a last year.
 We are always looking for more ways to use them so this is what we did.
 I got my 3yr old and 8 year old to make a collage using these flower punchers and wrapping paper.

 This activity is pretty simple to put together and you don’t really need to give your child instructions.
 Let them use their imagination to make their own art.
 Of course, you will need to supervise this activity because there will be use of scissors and punchers among other things.